jmassre/course-registration-gui/README.md

 For testing purposes, please login as an admin with the username "Admin" and the password "Admin001".
 If it is the first time running this program, please make sure to load in course information by clicking the "View all courses" button.
 After that, you're free to roam around and enjoy this program as you please!

+Please use the file "crsgui" to run the program with the graphical user interface.
+If you'd like to try running this program without graphics and through console, you may do so by running with the file name "Run".

 In case you're short on time, here's a quick demo of the Admin menu:
 ![](https://github.com/jmassre/course-registration-gui/blob/master/AdminGIF.gif)